EnterpriseDB/tpa/docs/src/opensourcetpa.md

     HostName 172.17.0.11
 ```

-We are gping to connect to uptake, so the IP address is 172.17.0.11.
+We are going to connect to uptake, so the IP address is 172.17.0.11.

 You will also need to retrieve the password for the postgres user too.
 Run `tpaexec show-password demo postgres` to get the stored password from the system.